SladeThe/yav/README.md

 #### Notes

 * The Account in the Examples section is a reduced version of the [benchmarked structure](https://github.com/SladeThe/yav-tests/blob/main/account_test.go#L85).
-* Ozzo validator lacks some features available in both YAV and playground validator.
+* Ozzo validator lacks some features available in both YAV and Playground validator.
   Therefore, those validation steps were not enabled for ozzo.
 * The YAV is still slower, than a manually written validation boilerplate, but the amount of code differs dramatically.